 Ask your healthcare provider about how to get ready.
-Follow any directions you are
+Follow any directions you're

-given for not eating or drinking before surgery.
-You may also need to stop taking
+given for not eating or drinking before the procedure.

-Let your healthcare team know about your health history.
-Tell them about all medicines
+Let your healthcare provider know about your health history:

 Your healthcare provider may want some extra tests before the procedure.
 These might

-Echocardiogram, to look at heart anatomy and blood flow through the heart
+Echocardiogram.
+This looks at heart anatomy and blood flow through the heart.

-An IV will be placed in your hand or arm before the procedure starts.
-Any hair from
+An IV (intravenous) line will be placed in your hand or arm before the procedure starts.

-the area around the catheter insertion may be removed.
-You may get medicine to help
+Any hair from the area around the catheter insertion may be removed.
+You may get medicine

 What happens during transradial cardiac catheterization?